U.S. trade, jobs data encouraging; services sector disappoints

 ports, a key gateway for goods to and from Asia, cleared a

-backlog created by a labor dispute that was settled earlier this year.
+backlog created by a labour dispute that was settled earlier this year.

 Exports increased 1.0 percent to $189.9 billion in April with foreign sales of U.S. services edging up to a record high of $60.9 billion.
 In recent months, the strength of the dollar has made U.S. goods and services more expensive abroad.